 Car accidents are the leading cause of personal injuries in Quakertown and around the country.
 Anytime you get into a vehicle, you are at the mercy of reckless drivers.
 Another motorist’s poor decisions can cause an accident that results in severe and permanent injuries.
 If you or a loved one suffered injuries in an accident caused by a negligent party, talk to our skilled personal injury lawyers in Quakertown about your legal options.

-At Ostroff Injury Law, we have won thousands of car accident cases, many with multi-million dollar awards.
+At Ostroff Godshall Injury and Accident Lawyers, we have won thousands of car accident cases, many with multi-million dollar awards.
 For example, Founding Partner Jon Ostroff, Managing Partner Rich Godshall, and their team won a settlement of over $4 million for multiple passengers who suffered injuries in a vehicle collision on the Pennsylvania Turnpike.
 Additionally, we won over $6 million in total settlements on behalf of seven individuals who were injured in a rural highway crash.
 Our Quakertown car accident lawyers can help you fight for the compensation you deserve after a crash.

 Proving Liability in an Auto Accident Case

 When a driver gets behind the wheel of a car, they owe a duty to follow the “rules of the road” in PA.
 Motorists must follow the rules of the road and refrain from negligent and reckless behavior.
 If a driver violates this responsibility and directly causes an accident, they are liable for any damages they cause to those they harm.

 Proving that another driver was responsible for a crash is the core of any car accident case.
 This requires gathering evidence and placing that evidence within the framework of the law.
 Our attorneys in Quakertown can determine how best to prove fault in your car wreck case.

 Can an Injured Person Be Partially at Fault?